Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 I used to spend hours and days to find out the reason for a vim issue, but now It usually takes no more than 30 minutes using the methods that I'll introduce soon.

-Knowing how to fix issues is the key to utilizing vim to its full power -- which is true for any other technologies.
+Knowing how to fix issues is the key to utilizing vim to its full power -- which is valid for any other technology.

 I used to keep my plugin list lean to avoid randomly happening errors and slowness; I often didn't know where I should start to troubleshoot a problem.

-For the past few months, I've tried tens of plugins and faced loads of issues; it sometimes took a few weeks to resolve.
+I've tried tens of plugins for the past few months and faced loads of issues; it sometimes took a few weeks to resolve.

 Vim plugins are powerful since they can control vim without having to reside in a sandbox or container, but this makes it harder to debug an issue.

 #### Showing error messages with `:message`

-The first thing you should do when you face an issue is to read error messages carefully, but an error message could quickly disappear when you do some actions in vim.
+When you face an issue, the first thing you should do is to read error messages carefully, but an error message could quickly disappear when you do some actions in vim.
 In this case, you can use the `:message` command to bring the message back.

-However, it's not possible to easily copy the message or have the result window open while troubleshooting.
-To tackle this problem, you can load messages into a buffer using this function ([source wiki](https://vim.fandom.com/wiki/Append_output_of_an_external_command)).
+However, it's impossible to easily copy the message or have the result window open while troubleshooting.
+You can load messages into a buffer using this function to tackle this problem ([source wiki](https://vim.fandom.com/wiki/Append_output_of_an_external_command)).

 ```vim
 function!
 TabMessage(cmd)